SEO agency in Germany with expertise in keyword research

 - Google Trends

-However, those who wish to make use of Google-independent tools while still enjoying access to a solid pool of data should look to the professional tools often used by SEO agencies.
+That said, businesses who wish to make use of Google-independent tools while still enjoying access to a solid pool of data should look to the professional tools often used by SEO agencies.
 Examples of paid-for providers include:

 SEO in Germany